 BoE's Carney urges City of London to step up ahead of climate summit

-Bank of England Governor Mark Carney called on London's money managers to help speed a transition to a low-carbon future on Thursday, aiming to usher in a new era where every professional financial decision takes climate change into account.
+Bank of England Governor Mark Carney called on London's money managers on Thursday to help speed a transition to a low-carbon future, aiming to usher in a new era where every professional financial decision takes climate change into account.

-Carney wants to leverage a U.N. climate summit in November to strengthen a raft of initiatives aimed at spurring a massive reallocation of capital away from polluting industries in time to prevent global warming toppling industrial society.
-"Given the scale of the climate challenge and the rising expectations of our citizens, 2020 must be a year of climate action where everybody's in, and that includes the world's leading financial center," Carney said in remarks prepared for delivery at an event at London's Guildhall on Thursday.
+Carney wants to leverage a U.N. climate summit in November to strengthen a raft of initiatives to spur a major reallocation of capital away from polluting industries in time to prevent global warming toppling industrial society.
+"Private finance will have a critical role to play in a successful transition to a net-zero (carbon emissions) economy," Carney told an event at London's Guildhall, also attended by European Central Bank President Christine Lagarde.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)